+More information is also available at Kentucky Adult Education.
+For upcoming test dates or more information about registering to take the GED, contact Pam Buchanan.
 Testing with accommodations is available for examinees who qualify.
 For details, please see your adult learning instructor or the Kentucky Adult Education website.

 Small group classes are designed to meet your needs.
 Classes are based on your skill level and you progress to the next level when you are ready.
 The length of time it takes you depends on your commitment, how hard you work, and how often you come in to one of our centers.